 - Will all colleges accept DC credits?
 Not all colleges and universities will accept dual credit.
 Most public Texas colleges accept DC credits.
 If not sure, contact the college/university.

-If you are interested in more information about Dual Credit classes at Naaman Forest, please drop by the counselors’ office and see Dr. Hudson.
+If you are interested in more information about Dual Credit classes at Naaman Forest, please drop by the counselors’ office.
 There is an application process that must be completed prior to any designated testing date.
 There is no cost for this testing.
 We encourage you to take advantage of this awesome opportunity.
 It saves you time and money while attending college.

 Log in the Shmoop via Ready Hub.

 Find and click on My Stuff and select Test Prep Passes.